getty-zig/getty.so/docs/getting-started/installation.md

 ??? info "Verification"

-    After you've installed Getty, you can check that everything is working by running the following program.
+    Once you've installed Getty, you can check that everything is working by running the following program.

     ```zig title="<code>src/main.zig</code>"
     const std = @import("std");